EricThomson/practical_python/readme.md

 <img width = "500" src="./images/hazel.png">

 ## Details
 This is a class for complete beginners.
-It is a *semi-flipped* class in that we will do a lot of practical engagement with coding both inside and outside the (online) classroom, but with a significant preparation and preview before each class to maximize the impact.
-Rather than a [flipped classroom](https://en.wikipedia.org/wiki/Flipped_classroom), where students do all the instructional material at home and all the practical material in class where the teacher can help, I liken this to "parking downhill".
-You will get a bit of practical preview and instruction before each class so that we can release the breaks and learn at an accelerated rate, with a mixture of practical examples and instruction each week.
+Each week will involve a bit of practical preview and instruction before each class to prime us to jump into the material each week.

-You should expect quite a bit of *repetitiove practical engagement*.
-Programming is 80% muscle memory, so the way you learn to do it isn't to read and memorize things (e.g., Kreb's Cycle), but the way you learn to ride a bike or flip a pancake: by practicing a lot (i.e., 25 minutes every day of the week is better than 3 hours once a week)
+Programming is 80% muscle memory, so the way you learn to do it isn't to read and memorize things (e.g., Kreb's Cycle), but through practice and repetition (e.g., riding a bike).
 We will be learning Python through the use of [Jupyter notebooks](https://www.nature.com/articles/d41586-018-07196-1), which have become the tool of choice among scientists for expressing their ideas in Python.
-You will start to see why in the Week 0 lesson.

 ### Week 0
-In ways, this is going to be the hardest class, because it will be what you do *before* we ever meet.
-Here you will be installing your Python programming environment, giving it a test run, cloning the Jupyter notebooks from github and making sure everything is running.
-If you can do this stuff, you will absolutely be able to do everything else in the class.
+This week you will set up programming environment, give it a test run, and set up the material for the class.
+If you can do this stuff before we meet, you will absolutely be able to do everything else in the class.
+For this material, just go to [getting_started.md](getting_started.md) and follow the instructions there.
+Good luck!

-To be safe, I would set aside a solid 6 hours spread out a week to work through the material here so you are sure to be ready for our first in-person class:

-- [getting_started.md](getting_started.md): This explains how to install Python and Jupyter, how to test run Python and run your first Jupyter notebook.
-You will also clone this repository locally and download all the Jupyter notebooks we will be using for the rest of the class.

 ### Week 1